 Please contact us to make an appointment to discuss your medical negligence concerns and let us help you decide on the best course of action.

 Each case is different and requires individual care and attention.
 At Lanigan Clarke we are committed to giving each of our clients the best legal advice in a considerate and professional manner to achieve the best outcome.

 How Do I Know If I Have a Medical Negligence Claims Case?

 Below are some examples of successful cases.
 These examples may give you a better indication on whether or not you have a medical negligence case.
-Talk to our solcitors in Dublin on 01 531 3494 or 0749129110 in Letterkenny about your case.
+Talk to our solicitors in Dublin on 01 531 3494 or 0749129110 in Letterkenny about your case.

 Birth Injury Claims